Javikirito/Hangman-game/README.md

 # Hangman-game

+It's a pythonj code for:
-It is a word guessing game where the word is taken at random from a text file.
+A word guessing game where the word is taken at random from a text file.